IBS-Skillset/mystays_automation/README.md

     node cucumberHTMLReport.js

 # Project Structure
     fixtures: It stores all the test data information.
+Usually, the data is stored in JSON format.
     integration: All the test files(feature files, step defs, pages) are kept in this folder. integration>common: reusable step definitions are added here. integration>pages: page elements and locators.
     plugins: This folder includes index.js file.
+We can write custom methods to handle cypress events.
-    reports: cucumber HTML report is generated here - index.html
+    reports: cucumberHTMLReport will be generated here: index.html
-    support: It contains the function(index.js) to capture screenshots. videos/screenshots: stores screenshots and executions videos of test run cucumberHTMLReport.js: cucumber-HTML report configuration.
+    support: It contains the function(index.js) to capture screenshots. videos/screenshots: stores screenshots and executions videos during test run. cucumberHTMLReport.js: cucumber-HTML report configuration.
-    cypress.json: configuration file and we keep the application url here.
+    cypress.json: main configuration file and we keep base URL, timeouts here.